 What is the simplest form of automation?

-Home automation empowers individuals and families to enjoy life to the fullest, offering convenience, comfort, and peace of mind like no other technology.
-These 21 home automation ideas are only a glimpse of the future of artificial intelligence and machine learning in modern homes.
+Home automation empowers people to enjoy life to the fullest, offering convenience, comfort, and peace of mind like no other technology.